Introduction

 Contact support if:

-- Laptop shows no power signs
+- The laptop shows no power signs

 - Motherboard damage is suspected